 Video of the Day

 Newly Sprouted Bamboo Stalks

 Young bamboo shoots are best cut down with a lawn mower.
 Generally, the shoots appear between April and June.
 The sprouts, appearing from the underground rhizomes of the plant, are easy to cut down while still small.
 Mowing over them halts that year's growth.

-If the new shoots are not mowed, cut down or otherwise removed, they rapidly grow to their full height in two to three months.
+If the new shoots are not mowed, cut down or otherwise removed, they rapidly grow to their full height.
 Over a few years, a clump with four stalks can become a thicket of 60 or more woody canes, also known as culms.
 Each year, the new culms draw upon the energy of the rhizomes to grow faster and taller until the bamboo plant reaches its maximum height.